amlan-banaji/amlan-banaji.github.io/_pages/probability2026.md

 A list of some terminology, results, and concepts from Probability Theory 1 which you should be familiar with is available [here](https://amlan-banaji.github.io/files/TermsFromProbability1.pdf).

 A standalone proof of the central limit theorem (based on the proof in the Geiss-Geiss book) is available [here](https://amlan-banaji.github.io/files/CLT_proof.pdf).

+The exam is now 3 hours (10:00-13:00, Monday 18 May), in the usual lecture room MaD381.
+Please email me with any questions you may have during revision before the exam.
+Good luck!